ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

     * From the **Dashboard**, click on the three dots button on the Study's card
     * Directly on the Study card, by clicking on the share icon (next to the date, on the lest side)
 2. In the sharing window, click on the ```Add Editors``` button
-3. Choose one or more people or Organizations to share your Study with.*
+3. Choose one or more people or Organizations to share your Study with*
 4. Click the ```Share``` button.
-5. The Study will then appear in the **Studies** tab of the user(s) you have shared with.
+5. The Study will then appear in the **Studies** tab of the user(s) you have shared with

 *If you don't find the User(s) you are looking for, it means that you don't have any Organization in common.
 You can then close the "Share with" window and click on the Organizations button to create a new one and add the Users(s)